-How to Burp Baby—and Why They Need to Burp
+How to Burp A Baby—and Why They Need to Burp

 Burping baby is a common part of baby’s daily routine.
-But you might wonder, what causes the need for baby to burp, and why do they need assistance to burp?
+But you might wonder, what causes the need for baby to burp, and more importantly, how to burp a baby properly.

 Burping is caused by the swallowing of air.

 The most efficient way for the air to be released is through the mouth, but many of baby’s muscles are still developing, which is why they need help to get that air out.
 The process is an important part of their development, as it helps them to practice healthy digestion.
 In fact, if baby is not burped, trapped gas in their stomach could give them a belly ache, and even make it hard for them to sleep!